PsyTeachR/ads-v1/docs/02-reports.md

 <p class="caption">(\#fig:img-new-chunk)New R chunk</p>
 </div>

-What you have created is a **code chunk**.
+What you have created is a subtitle and a **code chunk**.
 In R Markdown, anything written in the white space is regarded as normal text, and anything written in a grey code chunk is assumed to be code (the actual colours will depend on which theme you have applied but we will refer to the default white and grey).
 This makes it easy to combine both text and code in one document.

 ::: {.dangerous data-latex=""}
 When you create a new code chunk you should notice that the grey box starts and ends with three back ticks \`\`\`.
 One common mistake is to accidentally delete these back ticks.
 Remember, code chunks are grey and text entry is white - if the colour of certain parts of your Markdown doesn't look right, check that you haven't deleted the back ticks.